 Panoramic City Tour.
 This Moscow tour is a great start to your trip and the best way to get acquainted with many of the city’s major highlights.
-Our professional guide will escort you on a route that includes Vorobyevi Hills where you will get an incredible view of the city from an observation point, you will proceed to Moscow State University which is an example of architecture from the time of Stalin, then on to Novodevichiy Convent, the Diplomatic Village, Victory Park, the Triumphal Arch, Kutuzovsky Prospect, the Arbat and much more.
-You will then proceed to Red Square and visit the famous St. Basil's Cathedral.
-At the very centre of Moscow, beneath the walls of the Kremlin, lies the Red Square.
+Our professional guide will escort you on a route that includes Vorobyevi Hills where you will get an incredible view of the city from an observation point, you will proceed to Moscow State University which is an example of architecture from the time of Stalin, then on to Novodevichiy Convent, the Diplomatic Village, Victory Park, the Triumphal Arch, Kutuzovsky Prospect, the Old Arbat and much more.
+You will then proceed to Red Square and visit St. Basil's Cathedral.
+At the very center of Moscow, beneath the walls of the Kremlin, lies Red Square.
 Its history dates back to the distant past.
 Over the centuries, the square has changed its name many times.
-It was first mentioned in the chronicles of 1434 as the Trade Square, then, after the devastating fire of 1493, it was renamed into Fire Square.
-In the 16th century they called it Trinity Square (after the church which formerly stood on the site of St Basil’s Cathedral) and in the 1660s it was given the name “Krasnaya”, which at the time meant “beautiful”, “best” or “main”.
+It was first mentioned in the chronicles of 1434 as the Trade Square, then, after the devastating fire of 1493, it was renamed Fire Square.
+In the 16th century, it was called Trinity Square (after the church which formerly stood on the site of St Basil’s Cathedral) and in the 1660s it was given the name “Krasnaya”, which at the time meant “beautiful”, “best” or “main” but today is translated as “red”.
 While walking on Red Square you will admire the Mausoleum of Lenin (exterior), the clock on the Savior (Spasskaya) Tower - showing the most correct Moscow time, the History Museum (exterior), the beautiful Cathedral of the Intercession, also known as the Church of St Basil the Blessed (interior), Kazansky Cathedral (exterior) and many other outstanding pieces of Russian architecture.

 |Number of people||1||2||3||4||5||6|